Take 1-2 approved courses alongside UCLA students for college credit!

 HIST 5: Holocaust: History and Memory [ONLINE]

-HIST 13C: History of the US and its Colonial Origins [ONLINE]
+HIST 13C: History of the U.S. and Its Colonial Origins, 20th Century [ONLINE]

 International and Area Studies